Sage Bionetworks: History

 Sage Bionetworks was founded in 2009 as a spinout of Merck & Co., who released software, hardware, intellectual property, and staff connected to its Rosetta Inpharmatics unit.
 A donation from Quintiles provided early funding.

 In March 2011 Sage partnered with CHDI Foundation to develop computer simulations for studying Huntington's disease.
 At the same time Sage also announced a partnership with Takeda Pharmaceutical Company wherein Sage would do research to identify biological targets for central nervous system diseases.

 In February 2013, Sage Bionetworks partnered with the Dialogue on Reverse Engineering Assessment and Methods (DREAM) project to provide expertise and infrastructure for DREAM Challenges on the Synapse.org platform.

+In September 2019, Sage announced a partnership with Cornell Tech, the University of California, San Francisco, Open mHealth and The Commons Project to develop an electronic health data management program called CommonHealth.
+The program would use Health Level Seven International standards for compatibility with both Apple Health and a similar app on Android devices.